-In automotive application the CryoGT operating efficiency is 4 times higher than for a normally aspirated engine.
-In stationary application operating efficiency is 2.5 times higher than for a micro-turbine.
-Implications of CryoGT fuel consumption on emissions and fuel selection with respect to storage, safety, and cost are profound; especially advantageous to Hydrogen, which can be cogenerated using waste heat of air liquefaction.
-In addition, the technology has the unique advantage of competitive cost at inception, primarily due to the price of liquid air at less than 3 US c/lb and convertibility of turbo-chargers to turbines.
-A hydrogen fueled CryoGT is more efficient than a fuel cell, does not require ultra-high purity, and can be implemented years ahead.
+In automotive application the Cryo-GT operating efficiency is 4 times higher than for a normally aspirated engine.
+In stationary application operating efficiency is 2 times as for a large Advanced Turbine and 2.5 times as for a micro-turbine.
+Implications of Cryo-GT fuel consumption on emissions and fuel selection with respect to storage, safety, and cost are profound.
+It is especially advantageous with hydrogen, which can be cogenerated using waste heat of air liquefaction.
+In addition, the technology has the unique advantage of competitive cost at inception, primarily due to the price of liquid air at less than 3 US cents/lb and convertibility of mass produced turbo-chargers to turbines.
+Compared to fuel cell technology, a hydrogen fueled Cryo-GT is more efficient, does not require ultra-high purity, and can be implemented years ahead.
 Operating efficiency obviously does not take into account the renewable energy required for air liquefaction, nor does it account for fuel refining, distribution and exploration.
-In addition, a complete evaluation of the CryoGT and the Liquid Air/Nitrogen Economy (LA/N2E) must include the impact of reduced fuel consumption on alternate fuel development and emissions, handling safety associated with both fuel and liquid air, and alternate energy storage.
+A complete evaluation of the Cryo-GT and the Liquid Air Economy must include the impact of reduced fuel consumption on alternate fuel development and emissions, handling safety associated with both fuel and liquid air, and alternate energy storage.

-A Liquid Nitrogen Economy or liquid air economy was proposed in the early 1970's shortly after a cryogenic engine was patented .
+A Liquid Nitrogen Economy was proposed in the early 1970's shortly after a cryogenic engine was patented .
 Both the engine and the proposed Economy were limited to ambient engine inlet gas temperature.
 Subsequently some Rankine cycle expansion engines with sub-ambient compression have been built and tested.
 These include a fired stationary gas turbine and a fuel-less liquid nitrogen engine with an ambient heated quasi-isothermal expander utilizing a frost free-heat exchanger for sub-compact vehicles.
 More advanced concepts have been proposed to reduce refrigerant consumption, including a Brayton cycle for fuel-less operation with ambient heating and sub-ambient cooling .
-The author of this blog has proposed a similar Brayton cycle with addition of over-ambient heating [11, 12].
-Highview Power Storage is presently going forward with deployment of cryogenic storage technology based on the fuel-less engine , which was proto-typed in the early 2000's.
+The author of this blog has proposed a trans-ambient cycle with addition of over-ambient heating [12, 13].

 Two modes of operation are considered for both a stationary and an automotive gas turbine;

-* Power, in which the gas turbine operates in a modified Brayton cycle with quasi-isothermal compression due to liquid air injection.
+* Power, in which the gas turbine operates in a trans-ambient cycle with quasi-isothermal compression due to liquid air injection.

 * Storage, in which renewable energy drives a liquefier to produce liquid air.

-Renewables for stationary use include building amplified wind and station off-peak as well as natural sources.
-Renewables available for vehicle use include deceleration, draft, shock and solar.
+Low cost station off-peak and renewable sources are available to drive liquefiers for stationary and vehicle use including building amplified wind and various natural sources.
+Renewables available for on-stream vehicle re-liquefaction include vehicle draft, deceleration, shock and solar.
 It is important to economize refrigerant consumption, especially in motor vehicle use, because of refrigerant weight limitation.
-Low fuel consumption is advantageous to development of alternative fuels, and cogeneration of fuel with waste heat of refrigerant liquefaction provides further advantage.
-Development of an efficient refrigerant machine for vehicle use will increase refrigerant mileage.
+Low fuel consumption of the Cryo-GT is advantageous to development of alternative fuels, and cogeneration of fuel with waste heat of refrigerant liquefaction provides further advantage.

 Performance and Cost

-Table 1 presents operating efficiency, total efficiency, mass ratio of liquid air to gasoline (Lqa/G), and gasoline + liquid air cost for a range of CryoGT pressure ratio (Pr), applicable to vehicle capacity from 7 to 28 kW at 50 mph.
-An Otto cycle vehicle engine is included for comparison.
+Table 1 presents operating efficiency, total efficiency, mass ratio of liquid air to gasoline (Lqa/G), and gasoline + liquid air cost for a compact car over a range of Cryo-GT pressure ratio (Pr).
+An Otto cycle engine is included for comparison.